TehesFR/Lineshell/README.md

 # Lineshell [![Build Status](https://travis-ci.org/TehesFR/Lineshell.svg?branch=master)](https://travis-ci.org/TehesFR/Lineshell)

 Lineshell is an open source project to manage servers and execute scripts on them, keeping a complete history of all executions results.
 It is based on Node.js and Mongodb.

 You can use the Lineshell Docker container, packed with everything you need, at https://hub.docker.com/r/tehes/lineshell/ This container will pulled sources from the master branch of this repository.

 ============================

 ## Features

+  * *Install on your server using Docker*
   * *Accounts*
   * *Servers, Groups, Scripts management*
   * *Dashboard page*